andyarvanitis/andyarvanitis.github.io/source/_posts/2013-11-20-objective-c-safe-categories.markdown

 My [previous blog post](/lazy-initialization-for-objective-c) introduced a technique for [lazy initialization](http://en.wikipedia.org/wiki/Lazy_initialization) in Objective-C.
-One of its main advantages is the simple way of using it -- instead of using `alloc`, `alloc-init` or `new` on a class to create an instance, you use class method `lazy`, which could be added to `NSObject` via a category.
-There is of course a big problem with adding any "nice and clean" method to any class you don't control (especially `NSObject`) -- name collisions.
+Its main advantage is the simple way of using it: instead of sending `alloc` or `new` to a class to create an instance, you send `lazy`, which could be added to `NSObject` via a category.

-Categories are particularly nasty because, with a redefinition in another category, the version you end up with isn't even predictable.
+There is, of course, a big problem with adding a “nice and clean” method to a class with a category, especially `NSObject` — and that’s silent name collisions.
+To make matters worse, you can't even predict which method you'll end up with when multiple versions exist.
 The solution, as we all know, is to ~~uglify~~ try to make the name unique, typically by adding a prefix like "axa_", yielding something like `axa_lazy`.
 Yuck.